tjacobs/CarND-Vehicle-Detection/writeup.md

 The goal of this project is to detect cars in a video feed and draw bounding boxes around them.

-We do this by:
+We do this with the following steps:

-* Defining a feature extractor.
+* Define a feature extractor.
 We use a Histogram of Oriented Gradients (HOG) feature extractor, a color feature extractor, and a spatial feature extractor.
 * Train a classifier on our labeled training set of images of cars and non-cars.
 * Search windows in images for cars using the trained classifier.
 * Run on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Draw a bounding box around vehicles detected.

----

 ### 1. Feature Extraction